pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 Returns py-shell's buffer-name.
 Optional string PYSHELLNAME overrides default `py-shell-name'.
-Optional symbol SWITCH ('switch/'noswitch) precedes `py-shell-switch-buffers-on-execute-p' When SEPCHAR is given, `py-shell' must not detect the file-separator.
+Optional symbol SWITCH ('switch/'noswitch) precedes `py-switch-buffers-on-execute-p' When SEPCHAR is given, `py-shell' must not detect the file-separator.
 BUFFER allows specifying a name, the Python process is connected to When DONE is `t', `py-shell-manage-windows' is omitted